malariagen/glycophorin_cnvs/README.md

 Two pieces of software are available -

 * Scripts used to call large CNVs across the region, together with example data
 * A C++ program used to perform a simple exhaustive simulation of possible CNV types, given breakpoints.
+This can be found in the `simulate_uc_events` folder.